Camelia (actress): Biography

-Camelia was killed in the crash of TWA Flight 903 in 1950 when she was 30 years old.
+Camelia was killed in the crash of TWA Flight 903 in 1950 when she was 20 years old.
 The accident added to the fame and mystery surrounding her image.
 Her wild lifestyle and tragic death are often compared to that of Marilyn Monroe.
 Conspiracy theories and speculation about espionage, especially in the context of Israel were also widespread in Egypt, but nothing has ever been proven.
 Despite a short career, she gained a place in the memory of Egyptian and Arab audiences and left a mark in the films that are still shown all over the Arab world.
-Famed Egyptian director Atef Salem dedicated his film, "Hafeya A'la Gesr El Zahab" (Barefoot on a Golden Bridge) to her.
+Famed Egyptian director Atef Salem based his film Hafeya A'la Gesr El Zahab (Barefoot on a Golden Bridge) on her life.